Home » Blog » Exchange Server » How to Migrate Exchange 2010 to 2016 – Complete Step-by-Step Process

 Office 365 as destination

 Step 5.
-Integrate users by creating a mapping between the source Exchange 2010 and Exchange 2016 or 2019.
+Integrate users by creating a mapping between the source Exchange 2010 and Exchange 2016.

 users